demisto/content/Packs/PhishTank/Integrations/README.md

-PhishTank is a free community site where anyone can submit, verify, track and share phishing data This integration was integrated and tested with version xx of PhishTank
+PhishTank is a free community site where anyone can submit, verify, track and share phishing data

 ## Configure PhishTank on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.